-The Department of Health should also ensure, when burnout has occurred, that funding is available to provide confidential and easily accessible counselling service for all healthcare professionals across the country.
+The Department of Health should also ensure, when burnout has occurred, that funding is available to provide confidential and easily accessible counselling services for all healthcare professionals across the country.

-Medical schools and postgraduate training bodies need to focus on providing medical professionals who supervise others with the time and training to perform key management activities, such as debriefs and identifying and supporting sick team members.
-This is a recommendation by an RCPI study which we fully support.19
+Medical schools and postgraduate training bodies need to focus on providing medical practitioners who supervise others with the time and training to perform supervise others with the time and training to perform key management activities, such as debriefs and identifying and supporting sick team members.

-Generally, they can play a much more prominent "upstream", preparatory, role when it comes to the wellbeing of their scholars.
-They have a clear responsibility in laying physiologically healthy foundations for doctors and other healthcare professionals during their training and support them in their professional career development.
+Generally, they can play a much more prominent 'upstream', preparatory role when it comes to the wellbeing of their scholars.
+They have a clear responsibility in laying physiologically healthy foundations for doctors and other healthcare professionals during their training and supporting them in their professional career development.

-They should establish comprehensive standards for doctors' wellbeing at every career stage, and measure those standards as suggested by the HSE 2018-2021 strategy on wellbeing.
-They should provide scholars obligatory training in general wellbeing in the workplace, in building resilience, speaking up for safety, and how to develop good individual coping strategies.
+They should establish comprehensive standards for doctors' wellbeing at every career stage and measure those standards.
+They should provide scholars with obligatory training in general wellbeing in the workplace, in building resilience, speaking up for safety, and how to develop good individual coping strategies.